Toronto Mayor Rob Ford diagnosed with rare cancer

-Toronto Mayor Rob Ford has a very rare and aggressive type of cancerous tumour in his abdomen, his doctor said on Wednesday, and the controversial municipal leader will start chemotherapy treatment within days.
+Toronto Mayor Rob Ford has a very rare and aggressive type of cancerous tumour in his abdomen, his doctor said on Wednesday, adding he would start chemotherapy treatment within days.

 Ford, who made international headlines with his admission that he smoked crack cocaine while in office, was hospitalized last week after having unbearable abdominal pains.
-He dropped out of the city's hotly contested mayoral race last week.
+He dropped out of the mayoral race last week.

 In a briefing on Wednesday, Toronto doctor Zane Cohen said the mayor had malignant liposarcoma, a type of cancerous tumour that arises in fat cells in deep soft tissue.